 Bill’s favorite BBC brew?
 Hopzone.
 It’s a recipe he worked on since his early home brew days, and has evolved over time to be his ultimate IPA.

-Tucker grew up in Billings, Montana and was drawn to the Bozeman area for the outdoors, friends, and school, where he got a degree in Business Management.
+Tucker grew up in Billings, Montana and was drawn to Bozeman area for the outdoors, friends, and school, where he got a degree in Business Management.
 When he’s not skiing, golfing, traveling, fishing, camping, hanging with friends, or drinking good beer, he can be found crunching numbers and orchestrating the production schedule.

 Tucker’s favorite BBC brew?
 Montana Common, which he calls “A unique, yet extremely drinkable brew that you can’t get from many other craft breweries.”

-Ryan grew up in Richmond, Virginia and was drawn to the Bozeman because he couldn’t find any place better than southwest Montana throughout the U.S. and Canada.
+Ryan grew up in Richmond, Virginia and was drawn to Bozeman because he couldn’t find any place better than southwest Montana throughout the U.S. and Canada.
 He made the mistake of beginning his professional career as an IT security consultant for a large company, but quickly found out that biking, hiking, hunting, playing guitar/mandolin and homebrewing in Montana is way more fun.

 Ryan’s favorite BBC brew?
 Gallatin Pale Ale, which he says, “Is an easy drinking, balanced beer with lots of great hop character.”

-Bruce grew up in Helena, Montana and was drawn to the Bozeman for its beauty and to further his education at Montana State.
+Bruce grew up in Helena, Montana and was drawn to Bozeman for its beauty and to further his education at Montana State.
 His first foray in the craft brewing industry was with Flathead Lake Brewing in Woods Bay, as well he had a stint slinging suds in Helena for a local distributor.
-When he’s not filtering the latest BBC brew, you’ll find him hanging with his 14 year old son or hiking around Hyalite Canyon.
+When he’s not filtering the latest BBC brew, you’ll find him hanging with his 16 year old son or hiking around Hyalite Canyon.

 Bruce’s favorite BBC brew?
 Java Stout, which he says, “Has a great malt character, backed with a little coffee bitterness which adds so much to the stout.”

 Tasting Room Manager

-Jon grew up in Kansas City, Missouri and was drawn to the Bozeman because of the mountains, lifestyle and amazing beer.
-When he is not keeping up the tasting room, he is studying all aspects of the beer making.
+Jon grew up in Kansas City, Missouri and was drawn to Bozeman because of the mountains, lifestyle and amazing beer.
+When he is not keeping up the tasting room, he is most likely watching his favorite sports teams from Kansas City.
 He also enjoys gardening, camping and hiking with his wife and dog.